mindsandthings/Obsidian_Repo/1. Projects/x477 indexing course/Module 3 - Term Selection/Indexing exercise 2/Baa baa black sheep notes.md

 	See also black sheep

 boy.
 See little boy
+three bags full.
+See wool, bags of

 wool, bags of
+	possessed by sheep, 3-4
 	supplied to master, 5
 	supplied to dame, 6
 	supplied to little boy, 7